brayniverse/gtm-plus/README.md

-# GTM UI Fixes
+# GTM +

-This plugin fixes some irritating interface issues with Google Tag Manager.
+GTM+ fixes irritating interface issues for Google Tag Manager.
+For example, adds search fields in the sidebar.

-- Search Tags, Macros & Rules in the sidebar